 Willy Wonka and the Chocolate Factory was, without a doubt, one of my favorite childhood movies.
 In fact, it might have been the movie that kindled my love of candy.
-I’ve done a Wonka Candy Drip Cake in the past; but in light of Gene Wilder passing away, I knew I needed to pay tribute to the chocolatier.
-Today, I give you a gravity defying Willy Wonka Illusion Cake.
+I’ve done a Wonka Candy Drip Cake in the past, but today, I give you a gravity defying Willy Wonka Illusion Cake.

 - Carve your cakes.
 Level off the top of the cake with a sharp knife.
 Flip it over, and use a serrated edge knife to trim the browned bottom section.
 Trim the outside edges of the cake, as well.
 Then, use a cake leveler and cut the cake in half.
 Keep one half and set aside.
 Repeat with the rest of your cakes.
 (TIP: chilling the cakes for about an hour in the fridge/freezer before you begin carving your cake makes it easier to work with).

 - Using a baking brush, brush on your simple syrup (hot water + sugar) directly onto the tops of the cakes.
 Paint closer to the outside edges to prevent the cake from drying out.